 Lawsuits against Africa’s Best and the other hair relaxer defendants are moving forward.
 The big development – and frustrating for many women – is the class action’s focus on cancer and not uterine fibroid lawsuits.
 Hair relaxer lawyers really believe in the cancer claims, but almost all – including us, frankly, have shied away from any hair relaxer claims that do not involve a cancer diagnosis.

 The MDL class action is moving along nicely and our lawyers are as bullish as ever about the hair relaxer cancer litigation.

 About Africa’s Best and Other Hair Relaxer Products

 Hair straighteners or hair relaxers use chemicals to force curly hair to flatten down.
-These products are primarily used by African American women.
+African American women primarily use these products.
 An estimated 80% of Black women in the U.S. use hair relaxers, and most start using them when they are very young.
 The hair relaxer market in the U.S. is estimated at around $750 million per year.